dougeby/IntuneDocs/intune-user-help/check-device-access-windows-cpapp.md

     ![Example screenshot of the Company Portal app for Windows, Home page, highlighting the My Devices section.](./media/1809_CheckAccess_Context_Select_Device.png)

-2. Right-click or press and hold a device until the context menu appears.
+2. Right-click or press and hold a device to open its [context menu](https://docs.microsoft.com//windows/uwp/design/controls-and-patterns/menus).

     ![Example screenshot of the Company Portal app for Windows, Home page.
 Device context menu is visible in the **My Devices** section of the page and shows "Rename", "Remove", and "Check access" actions.](./media/1809_DeviceContextMenu_Windows_CP.png)
 3. Select **Check access**.
 The app syncs your device with your organization's current requirements and checks to make sure your device matches.
 This check can take a few minutes.